wpilibsuite/frc-docs/source/docs/software/hardware-apis/pneumatics/pneumatics.rst

 Pressure is created using a pneumatic compressor and stored in pneumatic tanks.
 The compressor doesn't necessarily have to be on the robot, but must be powered by the robot's pneumatics module.
 The "Closed Loop" mode on the Compressor is enabled by default, and it is *not* recommended that teams change this setting.
 When closed loop control is enabled the pneumatic module will automatically turn the compressor on when the digital pressure switch is closed (below the pressure threshold) and turn it off when the pressure switch is open (~120PSI).
 When closed loop control is disabled the compressor will not be turned on.
 Using the ``Compressor`` (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/Compressor.html>`__ / `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc_1_1_compressor.html>`__) class, users can query the status of the compressor.
 The state (currently on or off), pressure switch state, and compressor current can all be queried from the Compressor object.

-.. note:: The Compressor object is only needed if you want the ability to turn off the compressor, change the pressure sensor (PCH only), or query compressor status.
+.. note:: The Compressor object is only needed if you want the ability to turn off the compressor, change the pressure sensor (PH only), or query compressor status.

 .. tabs::